Data from recreational anglers, like you, could help improve how recreational fisheries are managed. Here’s how:

 Reporting this information through MyFishCount helps fishery managers better understand why and how many fish die after being released.
 Look at the “Best Practices” section for information and tips to help you improve the chances your fish will survive to be caught again!

 Please let us see what you caught!
 If you are like most anglers, you have your camera or smartphone out and ready to get a snapshot of that beautiful fish.
 Uploading your photos on MyFishCount allows us to confirm what species you caught and how long the fish was.
 If you aren’t sure what kind of fish you caught, a scientist can identify the species for you after you submit your trip.
 See the “Reporting Tips” section for help you become a reporting pro!

 Fish can become very stressed while out of the water, so please be quick when taking a photo. and try to minimize handling time.
 In some instances, it may be better to return the fish to the water as soon as possible and log your catch without a photo.

 If You Were Unable to Fish

-Information such as knowing if people were able to fish during a season is important.
-When a fishery is only open for a short season, like red snapper, it is important for fishery managers to know if anglers were able to fish during the season.
-MyFishCount gives anglers the chance to report if they were able to fish, and if not, the reason why.
+We still want to know if you intended to go fishing but couldn’t.
+When a fishery is only open for a short time (like red snapper), it is helpful for fishery managers to know if anglers were able to fish during the opening.
+With MyFishCount you can report if you were unable to fish and the reason why.

 The Depth That You Were Fishing